-The Advisor will be entitled to receive the Incentive Fee if the performance exceeds a "hurdle rate" during different measurement periods: trailing four quarters' periods (which apply only to the portion of the Incentive Fee based on capital gains).
-The "trailing four quarters' periods" for purposes of determining the income portion of the Incentive Fee payable for the three months ended March 31, 2015 and 2014 was determined by reference to the four quarter periods ended on March 31, 2015 and 2014, respectively.
+The Advisor will be entitled to receive the Incentive Fee if the performance exceeds a "hurdle rate" during different measurement periods: trailing four quarters' periods (which apply only to the portion of the Incentive Fee based on income) and annual periods (which apply only to the portion of the Incentive Fee based on capital gains).
+The "trailing four quarters' periods" for purposes of determining the income portion of the Incentive Fee payable for the three and six months ended June 30, 2015 and 2014 was determined by reference to the four quarter periods ended on June 30, 2015 and 2014, respectively.
 The term "annual period" means the period beginning on July 1 of each calendar year and ending on June 30 of the next calendar year.